 Anatomy and Regenerative Medicine

-The Department of Anatomy and Regenerative Medicine is the oldest department in RCSI – we have been teaching anatomy, the structure of the human body, and biology in the College since 1785.
+The Department of Anatomy and Regenerative Medicine is the oldest department in RCSI – we have been teaching anatomy, the structure of the human body, and biology in RCSI since 1785.

-Our Anatomy Room was built in 1812 when Abraham Colles was Professor of Anatomy at RCSI.
+Our Anatomy Room was built in 1812 when Abraham Colles was Professor of Anatomy.
 We still follow his example today and teach anatomy that is relevant to clinical practice.

-Our staff are graduates in medicine, nursing, physiotherapy, science and engineering and have postgraduate qualifications in anatomy, biology, bioengineering, medical education, nursing, radiology and surgery.
+Our staff are graduates in medicine, nursing, physiotherapy, science and engineering and have postgraduate qualifications in anatomy, biology, bioengineering, medical education, pathology, radiology and surgery.

 A unique group are our surgeon prosectors, retired doctors with 40+ years of clinical experience, who teach in the Anatomy Room.